ErikdeJager/dnd-the-realms/Gods/Fallen Gods/Zoses, Goddess of the Circle.md

 # Zoses, Goddess of the Circle

-Zoses was once a goddess of eternal cycles, overseeing life, death, and rebirth.
-But she grew envious of mortals who broke free from fate through sheer will.
-In her fury, she used her very essence to rebind the [Rules of the Dream](../../Concepts/Rules%20of%20the%20Dream.md).
-With her life a final rule was added to the list; "Mortals must meet [The Circle](../../Concepts/The%20Circle.md)".
-It was only after this rule was added that [Anvea, The Dormant God](../Wondrous%20Gods/Anvea%2C%20The%20Dormant%20God.md) quickly shifted the dream into a new melody, creating another rule; "None can never change these rules."
+Zoses was once a goddess of eternal cycles, overseeing life and rebirth.
+But she grew furious of mortals who broke free from fate through sheer will.

-Zoses died, permanently.
-Creating what is now known [The Circle](../../Concepts/The%20Circle.md).
+Read about it in [0989 - Circle sacrifice](../../Historic%20Events/2%20-%20Age%20of%20Rot/0989%20-%20Circle%20sacrifice.md)